abbyazari/data_vis_statistics_geosciences/FAQ/FAQ.md

 </details>

 <details>
   <summary> I'm here from climate science and am most familiar with NCL.
+Where should I look?
   </summary>

 - NCAR has moved toward Python for future development.
 Go check out their roadmap and report [here](http://www.ncl.ucar.edu/Document/Pivot_to_Python/NCL_Pivot_to_Python_Report_and_Roadmap.pdf).
 I reccomend seeing the NCAR supported transition documentations providing NCL to Python comparisons at the following links: